JBZoo/CSV-Blueprint/README.md

       length_max: 9                     # x <= 9

       # Basic string checks
-      is_trimmed: true                  # Only trimmed strings.
+      is_trimmed                  # Only trimmed strings.
 Example: "Hello World" (not " Hello World ").
       is_lowercase: true                # String is only lower-case.
 Example: "hello world".
       is_uppercase: true                # String is only upper-case.
 Example: "HELLO WORLD".
       is_capitalize: true               # String is only capitalized.
 Example: "Hello World".